telstra/open-kilda/docs/design/solutions/protected-paths/Protected-paths-availability.md

 ```
 Suppose we want to know whether it is possible to create a flow between A and C with a protected path.
 The answer
 depends on the specific parameters of the flow.
 If we say that the flow path cost must be at most 3, then PCE will find
 only one path A-D-C, which cannot have a protected path in this topology.
-If the cost is at most 6, then PCE will find
+If the cost is at most 11, then PCE will find
 4 paths: A-B-C and A-D-C could have protected paths, while A-D-B-C and A-B-D-C could not.

 ## Proposal
-Extend `network/paths` API so that each found path contains a field saying whether there is at least one possible path
+Extend `network/paths` API so that each found path contains a field containing an object representing a protected path.
-that is fully diverse from the given one.
+If a response doesn't contain any path, it means that PCE cannot find a protected path in the given context.
+Or, in other
+words, if a field with a protected path is empty, it is not possible to create a flow with a protected path.
 To enable this option, in V2 API, there will be a field in the request body
 (other optional parameters are omitted):
 ```json
 {